Snickers Chia Pudding

 Ingredients in Snickers Chia Pudding

-- Chia Seeds: You can’t make a chia pudding without them!
-These little seeds are packed with fibre, omegas and are a total superfood!
+• Chia Seeds: You can’t make chia pudding without them!
+These little seeds are packed with fibre, and omegas and are a total superfood!

-- Cocoa powder: Try and use high-quality cocoa powder for best results.
-This will give you a richer tasting pudding.
+• Cocoa powder: Try and use high-quality cocoa powder for the best results.
+This will give you a richer-tasting pudding.

 How to make this chia pudding

-Add the chia seeds, cocoa powder, maple syrup and vanilla to a mixing bowl, then pour in the coconut milk.
+Add the chia seeds, cocoa powder, maple syrup and vanilla to a mixing bowl.

 Tips for making this recipe perfectly

-- If you chia pudding ends up too thin, add some more chia seeds and place back in the fridge to gel.
+• If your chia pudding ends up too thin, add some more chia seeds and place back in the fridge to gel.
 If your chia pudding ends up too thick, simply add some more coconut milk and mix. (*Some types of chia seeds may be more absorbent than others depending on the brand you use.)

-- Use a good quality cocoa powder for better-tasting chia pudding.
+• Use high quality cocoa powder for better-tasting chia pudding.
 This will give the pudding a richer taste.

 More chia pudding recipes to try